 Does physical therapy contribute to cognitive rehabilitation?

 Physical therapy can contribute to cognitive rehabilitation in individuals with brain injuries.
 While it primarily addresses physical impairments and promotes functional mobility, it also recognizes the interplay between physical and cognitive functions.
-Here’s how physical rehabilitation contributes to cognitive rehabilitation:

 Dual-task training